nealp9084/cakesenders/README.md

 * Comments on goodies: anyone who is logged in can leave a comment on a goodie.
 They can also modify their comment or delete it.
 Users cannot edit/delete comments they do not own.
 Anyone can view the comments that people have left on a goodie.
 Admins can do whatever they want.

-* Email notification: when a user account is created, an email is sent out to the associated email address.
+* "Welcome Aboard" email: when a user account is created, an email is sent out to the associated email address.
 Note that this functionality **cannot** be tested on a noncommercial network because `sendmail` will be blocked by the firewall.

+* Order confirmation email: when a user places an order, the website sends an email to the user.
+The email contains a few details about the order, just to make sure everyone is on the same page.
+Note that this functionality **cannot** be tested on a noncommercial network because `sendmail` will be blocked by the firewall.

 * Mobile-friendly: the entire site works nicely on mobile devices as well.
 The site embraces responsive design, so the site's appearance is largely device-independent.
 The site uses Twitter Bootstrap 3 for all of the visual styles, so it should look nice on both desktop computers and mobile devices.

+* Social network integration: users can place orders without even entering the website.
+All they need to do is send a tweet to our twitter bot.
+If the user has payment credentials on hand, an order will be placed automatically.

 ##Security: